-Language courses are offered by the Center for Language Education and Research (CLER) located on the 5th Floor, Building 6.
+Language courses are offered by the Center for Language Education and Research (CLER) located on the 5th Floor in Building 6.

-English being the medium of education in the Faculty of Liberal Arts, FLA students are reminded that English is not to be considered as a foreign language.
+English being the medium of instruction in the Faculty of Liberal Arts, FLA students are reminded that English does not fall into the category of foreign languages.